TaskMasterErnest/taskmasterernest.github.io/content/posts/012-kubernetes-admission-controllers.md

 ## Creating Controllers with Custom Logic
 In this section, we are going to build out a couple of custom admission webhooks for very specific examples that I have scoped out.

-1. the first is a mutating admission webhook that will add a custom annotion to the Pod ie `PodModified: "true"`
+1. the first is a mutating admission webhook that will add a custom annotation to the Pod ie `PodModified: "true"`
 2. the second is a validating webhook that will look up an annotation `team` and ensure it exists before allowing the request to pass.

-This is the part where we get our hands dirty by writing some Go code that communicates using the kubernetes-client package to the Kubernetes API server.
+This is the part where we get our hands dirty by writing some Go code that communicates using the Kubernetes-client package to the Kubernetes API server.

 We will do the following in order:
 - write a web server that listens for requests